albertniyonsenga/alu-shell/permissions/README.md

 ## Change group - 13
 As we are required to change the group owner of `hello` file to `school`, we used simple `chgrp` command and then assign new group and finally the file_name.

+## Owner and group - 14
+We are required to change the owner and group of all files and our directories in the working directory; here we used `chown` command and then use `vincent:staff` to specify that we will change the ownership in recusive way and then `./*` so that all files and directories will be included  form our working directory

 ---
 Wanna test on yourself :smile: feel free to use use those scripts.